ElliotKillick/qvm-create-windows-qube/README.md

 - [CPUID](https://github.com/QubesOS/qubes-issues/issues/1142)
 - Generally some of the VM interfaces documented [here](https://www.qubes-os.org/doc/vm-interface/) (e.g. screen dimensions)

+## FAQ

+### Do I need a Windows license to use this project?

+No, with every Windows installation comes an embedded trial product key which is used by default if none other is provided. qvm-create-windows-qube explicitly specifies no product key in the answer files in order to use the default trial key.

+On general consumer versions of Windows such as 7, 8.1 and 10, these licenses extend forever with the understanding that a watermark or pop up may start appearing requesting activation the product.

+On Windows Server versions, once the trial is up the machine will automatically be shut down after being up for a set amount of time by the Windows License Monitoring Service (`C:\Windows\System32\wlms\wlms.exe`).
+When this occurs, the aforementioned reason for shutdown will be logged in the Event Log.
+To renew the trial run `slmgr /rearm` in the command prompt.
+This will work for the number of times specified in `slmgr /dlv` (it can vary) at which point the product must be activated.

+It's recommended that you license the product when the trial is up in all cases.

+Giving Windows Internet access is not required for using the trial key (as it's embedded within each ISO).
+However, it is required for activating Windows with a product key of your own (unless you do activation by phone).

 ## Contributing

 You can start by giving this project a star!
 High quality PRs are also welcome!
 Take a look at the todo list below if you're looking for things that need improvement.
 Other improvements such as more elegant ways of completing a task, code cleanup and other fixes are also welcome.